-- Draft Environmental Impact Report (SCH 2012121071).
-Certification of the Draft Environmental Impact Report (DEIR) evaluating the environmental impacts resulting from the proposed project, in accordance with the California Environmental Quality Act of 1970 (CEQA), as amended (Pubic Resources Code Sections 21000 et seq.) and the State CEQA Guidelines (California Code of Regulations, Title 14, Sections 15000 et seq.) - Revised Final EIR 616.
-The Revised Final EIR 616 would also provide environmental information to responsible agencies, trustee agencies, and other public agencies that may be required to grant approvals and permits or coordinate with the County as part of project implementation. - General Plan Amendment.
-Approval of a General Plan Amendment from 5 Open Space to 1B Suburban Residential. - Esperanza Hills Specific Plan.
-Change of Zone and adoption of a Specific Plan will replace the existing A1 and A1(O) zoning designations and to regulate and guide development of the property.
+- Environmental Impact Report (SCH 2012121071).
+Certification Revised Final EIR 616, evaluating the environmental impacts resulting from the proposed project, in accordance with the California Environmental Quality Act of 1970 (CEQA), as amended (Pubic Resources Code Sections 21000 et seq.) and the CEQA Guidelines (California Code of Regulations, Title 14, Sections 15000 et seq.)
+The Revised Final EIR 616 provides additional environmental information to responsible agencies, trustee agencies, and other public agencies that may be required to grant approvals and permits or coordinate with the County as part of project implementation. - General Plan Amendment.
+Approval of a General Plan Amendment LUE 16-02 from 5 Open Space to 1B Suburban Residential. - Esperanza Hills Specific Plan.
+Change of Zone 16-05 and adoption of a Specific Plan will replace the existing A1 and A1(O) zoning designations and to regulate and guide development of the property.
 The Specific Plan will serve as the regulatory and policy document for future development. - Vesting Tentative Map (VTTM 17522).
 Approval of the vesting tentative map to confer a vested right to proceed with development in substantial compliance with the ordinances, policies and standards in effect at the time the vesting tentative map is approved or conditionally approved.
 Approval of a VTTM is anticipated to be a future action considered by the County Subdivision Committee.